hegej/TerminalDungeonQuest/README.md

 Step 4:
  - [ ] **Enhance Logging System:**
+  - [ ] Add a option when starting sim for slow or fast,,, if slow 1 action ever 0.5 sec. fast 1 action ever 0.1 sec
   - [ ] Use ANSI escape codes for color-coded output:
     - [ ] Red for enemy actions.
     - [ ] Blue for friendly actions.